Online Appendix A — R essentials

 Shoulders of giants

-Dr Di Cook is Professor of Business Analytics at Monash University.
+Dr Di Cook is Distinguished Professor of Statistics at Monash University.
 After earning a PhD in statistics from Rutgers University in 1993 where she focused on statistical graphics, she was appointed as an assistant professor at Iowa State University, being promoted to full professor in 2005, and in 2015 she moved to Monash.
 One area of her research is data visualization, especially interactive and dynamic graphics.
-One particularly important paper is Buja, Cook, and Swayne (1996) which proposes a taxonomy of interactive data visualization and associated software XGobi.
+Buja, Cook, and Swayne (1996) which proposes a taxonomy of interactive data visualization and associated software XGobi, which is the focus of Cook and Swayne (2007).
+Cook et al. (1995) develops and explores the use of a dynamic graphical tool for exploratory data analysis and Buja et al. (2009) develops a framework for evaluating visual statistical methods, where plots and human cognition stand in for test statistics and statistical tests, respectively.
+She is a Fellow of the American Statistical Association.

 To install a package on your computer (again, we will need to do this only once per computer) we use install.packages().